Swapnil-projects/project_Swapnil_Manna/README.md

 ## Important Note
 - A better model was built, but it exceeds GitHub’s 100MB file size limit, and therefore could not be uploaded.
 I will soon upload a drive link to that model.
-Till then there's a smaller model available for immediate usage in `checkpoint` with name `final_weights.pth`
+Till then there's a smaller model available for immediate usage in `checkpoints` with name `final_weights.pth`

 ## Requirements
 - Python